materialsintelligence/propnet/README.md

 The specific implementation here will likely change.

-An `Assumption` can be something like:
+An `Assumption` is associated with a property and can be something like:

 * An `IsotropicAssumption`, assumes a material is isotropic
-* A `Temperature(300)`, assumes an experimental measurement was taken at room temperature
+* A `Temperature(300)` assumption, assumes an experimental measurement was taken at room temperature

-A `Condition` can be something like:
+A `Condition` is a model requirement and can be something like:

-* A Property might require a `Temperature(0)` condition, e.g. a model will expect a lattice parameter defined at 0 K.
+* A model could expect a lattice parameter `PropertyInstance` with the condition that the `PropertyInstance` has an edge to ` Temperature(0K)` condition, i.e. the lattice parameter is measured at 0 K.

 If a model has inputs where it is unknown if they satisfy its conditions (e.g. a lattice parameter property exists in the graph, but the temperature it was measured at is not specified), then it becomes an `Assumption` in the model output.